cie/thnk/README.md

 (Automatically thnking the entire pipeline is not yet implemented.)

-### Version controlling prompts
+### Version controlling prompts and outputs

 Thnk also helps in version controlling of AI prompts with git, allowing you to track changes in your prompt files over time.
-By committing your prompts and the generated outputs, you can easily see how modifications to the prompts influence the generated text.
+By committing your prompts and the generated outputs, you can see how modifications to the prompts influence the generated text, aid collaboration and improve reproducibility.

 ## Installation